ArturoDent/find-and-transform/README.md

 		"find": "(trouble)",
 		"replace": "\\U$1",
 		"isRegex": true,

-		// "matchWholeWord": true,          // cursorMoveSelect will honor these
+		// "matchWholeWord": true,          // applies to both find and cursorMoveSelect
-		// "matchCase": true,
+		// "matchCase": true,               // applies to both find and cursorMoveSelect

-		// "restrictFind": "selections",    // select 'Pa[rn]am' only in the selection(s) after making the replacement(s)
+		// "restrictFind": "selections",    // select 'pa[rn]am' only in the selection(s) after making the replacement(s)
-		"restrictFind": "line",             // select 'Pa[rn]am' on the current line after making the replacement(s)
+		"restrictFind": "line",             // select 'pa[rn]am' on the current line after making the replacement(s)

                                             // select only if at beginning of same line "cursorMoveSelect": "^\\s*pa[rn]am" // will be interpreted as a regexp since 'isRegex' is true